thedigitalman/eleventy-plugin-toc/README.md

 **All headings must be in proper order without skipping levels** <sup id="fnRef3">[[3]](#fn3)</sup>.

-Open a layout template file, add the filter in an `<aside>` element, and place it before your content.
+Open a layout template file and add the filter before your content.
 This gives you a good outline, and lets people review the TOC before reading the content.

 **Liquid**
 ```liquid